 A properly worn mask completely covers the nose and mouth of the wearer.
 A mask should be secured to the head, including with ties or ear loops.
 A mask should fit snugly but comfortably against the side of the face.
 Masks do not include face shields.
 Masks can be either manufactured or homemade and should be a solid piece of material without slits, exhalation valves or punctures.

+The Federal requirements override State masking directives.
 Failure to comply constitutes a violation of federal law.

 The CDC mandate includes three exceptions to the masking mandate: